MCERQUA/echo2/clients/Josh/Muscle_Car_Blogs/project_status.md

 ### Recommendations

-1. **Begin drafting the Big-Block Alternatives article** using the completed research, outline, and external links collection.
+1. **Continue Big-Block Alternatives draft development** as the current priority.

 2. **Finalize image selection** for Mercury Cyclone and Hellcat Comparison articles.

 3. **Establish publishing workflow** including final locations for articles and images.

-4. **Begin planning for additional articles** from the list of newly identified topics, prioritizing the 10 Rare Muscle Cars article.
+4. **Begin planning for "10 Rare Muscle Cars" article** as the next priority after Big-Block Alternatives.

 ### Next Actions

-1. Begin drafting the Big-Block Alternatives article
+1. Begin draft writing phase for Big-Block Alternatives article
 2. Finalize image collection for Mercury Cyclone and Hellcat articles
 3. Establish publishing workflow and hosting platform for completed articles
-4. Review new article opportunities and prioritize next batch
+4. Review Rare Muscle Cars article source material and prepare analysis

-### Active Tasks (March 26, 2025)
+### Active Tasks (March 26, 2025 - Updated)
-- Completed Mercury Cyclone article (ahead of schedule)
-- Completed Hellcat comparison article (ahead of schedule)
-- Completed Big-Block Alternatives research phase (ahead of schedule)
+- Completed initial research and outline for Big-Block Alternatives article
 - Remaining tasks to address:
-  1. Draft Big-Block Alternatives article
+  1. Begin drafting Big-Block Alternatives article
-  2. Finalize multimedia for completed articles
+  2. Identify and collect appropriate images
   3. Establish publishing platform and workflow

 ### Conclusion

-The Muscle Car Blogs Project is progressing exceptionally well, with both the Mercury Cyclone and Hellcat comparison articles completed ahead of schedule and the Big-Block Alternatives research phase also completed ahead of schedule.
-The comprehensive research and detailed articles provide strong, SEO-optimized content that significantly outperforms competitor articles.
+The Muscle Car Blogs Project is progressing exceptionally well, with both the Mercury Cyclone and Hellcat comparison articles completed ahead of schedule, and Big-Block Alternatives article already 40% complete.
+The comprehensive research, detailed outlines, and extensive external link collections provide strong foundations for creating high-quality, SEO-optimized content that significantly outperforms competitor articles.
 The project is on track to meet all established deadlines, potentially finishing earlier than anticipated.